 Most all-flash arrays have a SAS interface to the SSDs they use in their systems that leverage the SCSI protocol.
 SAS and SCSI were designed for hard disk drives, not memory.
 A new interface designed specifically for memory is needed.
 There are several choices available; memory bus flash; NVMe with PCIe bus or standard PCIe.

-In our upcoming webinar “How NVMe Will Change Flash Storage“, we will discuss the various options in flash hardware design and why NVMe might be the best option for phase 3 systems.
-Join us live on December 10th at 1 pm ET and 10 am PT to learn about NVMe based flash and how it will change flash storage.
+In our on demand webinar “How NVMe Will Change Flash Storage“, we discuss the various options in flash hardware design and why NVMe might be the best option for phase 3 systems.